tsfu/airlog/README.md

  -  `aircrafts.json` for aircraft type designators data.
  -  `airlines.json` for airlines IATA/ICAO information (including inactive carriers).
  -  and `sample_trips.json` as a format guide for importing/manipulating trips.

+IATA is a registered trademark of International Air Transport Association.
+ICAO is a registered trademark of International Civil Aviation Organization.
+All other brands mentioned on this site may be registered trademarks of their respective companies.

 ### Data Model
 For now, the trips of a user are stored in a JS array, which holds multiple "trip" objects.